Light: Science & Applications

 Light: Science & Applications is a peer-reviewed open-access scientific journal published by Nature Portfolio on behalf of the Changchun Institute of Optics, Fine Mechanics and Physics, Chinese Academy of Sciences and the Chinese Optical Society.
 It covers research on all aspects of optics.
 The journal was established in March 2012 and the editors-in-chief are Jianlin Cao and Xi-Cheng Zhang.

 Abstracting and indexing

 The journal is abstracted and indexed in the following databases:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 20.257, ranking it 3rd out of 101 journals in the category "Optics".
+According to the Journal Citation Reports, the journal has a 2021 impact factor of 23.4.